-It all started back in 1906, when 29 local businessmen purchased a small area of land on the site of holes 9-17 on the course today, and decided to create a 9-hole golf course using local hostelry, The Kenyon Junction Hotel as the clubhouse.
+It all started here at Leigh Golf Club back in 1906, when 29 local businessmen purchased a small area of land on the site of holes 9-17 on the course today, and decided to create a 9-hole golf course using local hostelry, The Kenyon Junction Hotel as the clubhouse.
 They made the course available to all locals interested in playing golf.

 Membership started to increase quickly and by February 1919 had grown to 192.
 It became clear that more holes and land were needed, so the possibility of buying or leasing more land to become a full 18-hole golf course was looked into.